Interactive Anatomical Interface

 - Inner mucosal layer is lined by low columnar epithelium that is constant with the mucous lining of the middle, ear.

-The tympanic membrane is splitted into 2 parts: pars tensa and pars flaccida.
+The tympanic membrane is split into 2 parts: pars tensa and pars flaccida.

 Pars tensa creates majority of the tympanic membrane.
 Its periphery is thickened to create a fibrocartilaginous rim termed annulus tympanicus, which fits into the tympanic sulcus.
 The fibrocartilaginous rim presents a notch above.
 From the margins of the notch the anterior and posterior malleolar folds in mucous membrane of tympanic cavity pass to obtain connection to the lateral process of the malleus.
 The handle of the malleus is securely connected to the inner surface of the pars tensa.
 This part is left rough by the inward pull of the tensor tympani muscle, connected to the root of handle of the malleus and radial fibres.